 Building a model of hippocampus from sparse, fragmented data, and improving our understanding of hippocampal function, requires a critical mass of people and expertise, and can only be achieved in a collaborative manner.

-A typical way in which this type of collaborative effort can be exploited is via the HBP Vouchers Programme.
-This year, two vouchers were assigned to the BSP team on two very interesting topics: 1) Tracking pre- and post-synaptic activity in the hippocampus and in the striatal complex in early and late stages of learning, and storage of spatial information, in collaboration with Andrea Mele (Center for Research in Neurobiology, Department of Biology and Biotechnology, University of Rome “Sapienza”, Italy) and 2) Building Alzheimer Disease Neuron Model, in collaboration with Hélène Marie (Institut de Pharmacologie Moléculaire et Cellulaire (IPMC), CNRS, Valbonne, France).
+The HBP Research Infrastructure Voucher Programme has been a way to develop and drive these collaborations.
+From 2019-2020, two vouchers were assigned to the Brain Simulation Platform team on two very interesting topics: 1) Tracking pre- and post-synaptic activity in the hippocampus and in the striatal complex in early and late stages of learning, and storage of spatial information, in collaboration with Andrea Mele (Center for Research in Neurobiology, Department of Biology and Biotechnology, University of Rome “Sapienza”, Italy) and 2) Building Alzheimer Disease Neuron Model, in collaboration with Hélène Marie (Institut de Pharmacologie Moléculaire et Cellulaire (IPMC), CNRS, Valbonne, France).

-Andrew Davison, Unité de Neuroscience, Information et Complexité, Centre National de la Recherche Scientifique
+Andrew Davison, Unité de Neuroscience, Information et Complexité, Centre National de la Recherche Scientifique, France

-Michele Migliore, Institute of Biophysics, National Research Council
+Michele Migliore, Institute of Biophysics, National Research Council, Italy

-Armando Romani, Blue Brain Project, École Polytechnique Fédérale de Lausanne
+Armando Romani, Blue Brain Project, École Polytechnique Fédérale de Lausanne, Switzerland

 Benefits to the Community

 Model use: If you simply want to use some of the results of our work (e.g. take a CA1 pyramidal neuron for a spin, create your own variant thereof, analyse a CA1 network, etc.) you can go to the Brain Simulation Platform and launch one of the respective use cases.
-Alternatively, you can download data and models; they are made available upon publication of the relevant paper(s).
+Alternatively, you can download data and models; they are made available upon publication of the relevant paper(s) and in the live papers.
 Please check the Resources section for details and links.